Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 - Solvency: assesses whether or not your business has the capacity to repay its debt over the medium-term.

-Looking at the balance sheet can also provide insights into your gynecologist's investment and financing policies.
+Looking at the balance sheet can also provide insights into your gynecologist practice's investment and financing policies.

 In particular, stakeholders can compare the value of equity to the value of the outstanding financial debt to assess how the business is funded and what level of financial risk has been taken by the owners (financial debt is riskier because it has to be repaid, while equity doesn't need to be repaid).

-- Cash flow generated from operations: the operating cash flow shows how much cash is generated or consumed by the business's commercial activities
+- The operating cash flow shows how much cash is generated or consumed by the operations (running the business)

-- Cash flow from investing activities: the investing cash flow shows how much cash is being invested in capital expenditure (equipment, real estate, etc.) either to maintain the business's equipment or to expand its capabilities
+- The investing cash flow shows how much cash is being invested in capital expenditure (equipment, real estate, etc.)

-- Cash flow from financing activities: the financing cash flow shows how much cash is raised or distributed to financiers
+- The financing cash flow shows how much cash is raised or distributed to investors and lenders

-Looking at the cash flow forecast helps you to make sure that your business has enough cash to keep running, and can help you anticipate potential cash shortfalls.
+Looking at the cash flow forecast helps you to ensure that your business has enough cash to keep running, and can help you anticipate potential cash shortfalls.

-Your gynecologist business plan will normally include both yearly and monthly cash flow forecasts so that the readers can view the impact of seasonality on your business cash position and generation.
+It is also a best practice to include a monthly cash flow statement in the appendices of your gynecologist practice business plan so that the readers can view the impact of seasonality on your business cash position and generation.

 The initial financing plan

-Having this table helps show what costs are involved in setting up your gynecologist, how risks are shared between founders, investors and lenders, and what the starting cash position will be.
-This cash position needs to be sufficient to sustain operations until the business reaches a break-even point.
+Having this table helps understand what costs are involved in setting up the gynecologist practice, how the risks are distributed between the shareholders and the lenders, and what will be the starting cash position (which needs to be sufficient to sustain operations until the business breaks even).

-Now that you have a clear understanding of what goes into the financial forecast of your gynecologist business plan, let's shift our focus to the written part of the plan.
+Now that the financial forecast of a gynecologist practice business plan is understood, let's focus on what goes into the written part of the plan.

-The written part of a gynecologist business plan
+The written part of a gynecologist practice business plan

-The written part of a gynecologist business plan is composed of 7 main sections:
+The written part of a gynecologist practice business plan is composed of 7 main sections:

 - The executive summary